The Best Investment Companies or the Top Wealth Management Firms – Which Is Best for You?

 To understand the differences between investment companies and wealth management companies, use the following list of topics to find what you most want to know, or just read the entire article.

-What Does an Investment Company Do?
+What Does an Investment Firm Do?

-The simplest way to understand what investment companies do is to think of a pool.
+The simplest way to understand what investment management companies do is to think of a pool.
 Investment companies tend to be large,

 because their business model is to pool money from many investors into a select group of centralized investment vehicles like mutual funds, stock funds, bond funds,